GuignardLab/edist-temptative/README.md

     ([Paaßen et al., 2018][Paa2018]).

 In general, applying this library works as follows.
-First, you select the function that best fits for your data and your setting (see below for an overview of all available functions).
+First, you select the edit distance function that best fits for your data and your setting (see below for an overview of all available functions).
 Let's say your function is called `distfun`.
 Then, you can compute the distance between two lists/trees `x` and `y` via `distfun(x, y)`.
 If you wish to compute the matrix of all pairwise distances for an entire dataset of lists/trees `X`, then you can use the `multiprocess` module as follows.

 ```
 from edist.multiprocess import pairwise_distances_symmetric